 - You will get to make a phone call to get in touch with a family member, friend, or bail bondsman.

-- If you think you will get released quickly, you might be allowed to wear your street clothes, if not you you will have to wear a jail uniform.
+- If you think you will get released quickly, you might be allowed to wear your street clothes, if not you will have to wear a jail uniform.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell your story so other people can learn from your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any tips that could help other people to get through jail intake?

 Click here to post a comment

 When you post bail, you will get discharged from jail.
 The discharge process may take anywhere between 30 minutes to all day.
 Or, simply, the faster you can pay your bail, the quicker you can get released from jail.
 Also, how fast you get released can depend on whether or not you’ve been given a cash bond or if the magistrate has to figure out how much your bail will be.
 For a minor charge, you will be booked and released on your own recognizance.
 When you have completed your jail sentence and are given a release date, you should expect to be released in the morning.